-Soil CO2 fluxes varied between 60 and 330 mg C m-2 h-1 during the measurement period across all treatments.
-However, the highest CO2 fluxes were measured in December at the interface between wet and dry season (Fig. 3a).
+Soil CO2 fluxes (both transitory and background) varied between 60 and 330 mg C m-2 h-1 during the measurement period across all treatments (Fig. 3a, Fig. 4a, d) with the highest CO2 fluxes measured in December (at the interface between wet and dry season) (Fig. 3a).
 Fertilization resulted in an immediate increase in CO2 fluxes across all nutrient addition plots (N; 15 %, P; 14 %, N + P; 24 %) in the transitory phase.
-However, this increase was only significant in the N + P plots (Fig. 4a, p = 0.01).
+However, this increase was only significant in the N + P plots (p = 0.010) (Fig. 4a).
 There was no significant effect of fertilization on background CO2 fluxes between nutrient addition treatments and the control plots (Fig. 4d).

 Figure 1.
-Mean (\pm SE, n = 4) water filled pore space (WFPS) (a), soil temperature (b), and nitrates (c) in the top 0.05 m of the control (Ctrl), nitrogen (N), phosphorus (P), and N + P plots of the nutrient manipulation experiment measured during the dry (January and February; monthly precipitation < 100 mm) and wet (March to December; monthly precipitation >

-100 mm) seasons.
+Mean (\pm SE, n = 4) water filled pore space (WFPS) (a), soil temperature (b), and mineral N (c) in the top 0.05 m of the control (Ctrl), nitrogen (N), phosphorus (P), and N + P plots of a nutrient manipulation experiment measured during the dry (January and February; monthly precipitation < 100 mm) and wet (March to December; monthly precipitation > 100 mm) seasons.
 Different lower-case letters indicate significant differences between treatments and the control while different upper-case letters indicate significant differences between seasons (linear mixed effects models; $p \le 0.05$).

-Similarly, no significant differences in the background CO2 fluxes were detected between seasons despite measuring marginally lower background CO2 fluxes in the wet season compared to the dry season (Fig. 4d).
-Additionally, no significant differences were detected between transitory and background CO2 fluxes (Fig. 4a, d).
-Heterotrophic (microbial) CO2 effluxes were significantly higher than the autotrophic (root) CO2 effluxes (Fig. 5, p < 0.01) across all treatment plots with microbes contributing about three times more to the total soil CO2 effluxes compared to roots (Fig. 5, p < 0.01).
+Similarly, no significant differences in the background CO_2 fluxes were detected between seasons despite measuring marginally lower background CO_2 fluxes in the wet season compared to the dry season (Fig. 4d).
+Additionally, no significant differences were detected between transitory and background CO_2 fluxes (Fig. 4a, d).
+Heterotrophic

+(microbial) CO2 effluxes were significantly higher than the autotrophic (root) CO2 effluxes (Fig. 5, p < 0.001) across all treatment plots with microbes contributing about three times more to the total soil CO2 effluxes compared to roots (Fig. 5, p < 0.001).
 Neither heterotrophic nor autotrophic respiration significantly differed between treatments (Fig. 5).
 Overall, there was relatively low variability in annual CO2 fluxes across treatments (CV = 14.8 ± 2.2 %).
-The Spearman's correlation coefficient indicated that background soil CO2 fluxes did not correlate to any of the measured soil environmental controls (WFPS, soil temperature, and nitrates) across all treatment plots (Fig. 6a, b, c).
+The Spearman's correlation coefficient indicated that background soil CO2 fluxes did not correlate to any of the measured soil environmental (WFPS, soil temperature, and mineral N) controls across all treatment plots (Fig. 6a, b, c).